ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 <info-box info>
 	CKBox is a commercial solution.
 Please [contact us](https://ckeditor.com/contact/) if you would like to purchase a license.
 Let us know if you have any feedback or questions!

+	You can also sign up for the [CKEditor Premium Features 30-day free trial](https://orders.ckeditor.com/trial/premium-features).

 	This feature is enabled by default in all {@link installation/advanced/predefined-builds predefined builds} for convenience, but the editor will still work properly without activating it.
 </info-box>